August 2013 Newsletter

 6. Are there owner replies?

-Always worth reading.
-If nothing else, it’ll give you an insight into the owner's personality.
-A constructive and unemotional response, sometimes even conceding a point, is likely to mean that the owner is indeed caring and committed.
+It’s always worth reading.
+If nothing else, it’ll give you an insight into the owner’s personality.
+A constructive and unemotional response, sometimes even conceding a point, will likely mean that the owner is indeed caring and committed.
 An emotional rant in response to a poor review suggests that the review itself may contain more than a grain of truth.

-Use these guidelines, which will help you to determine the likely validity of the reviews.
-Do take notice of feedback, but don’t dismiss a property only because it has had one bad review spoiling an otherwise perfect track record.
-It usually means the owner is likely, to be honest, and will probably have addressed the complaint - especially if subsequent reviews don’t mention the problem.
+Use these guidelines to help you determine the likely validity of the reviews.
+Do take notice of feedback, but don’t dismiss a property only because one bad review spoils an otherwise perfect track record.
+It usually means the owner is likely to be honest and will probably have addressed the complaint—especially if subsequent reviews don’t mention the problem.
 You can always call to ask.